 7. The Strip and Flamingo Crossroads

 There’s a lovely photo location on the crossroad of The Strip and Flamingo.
 From the bridge, you can view some of the most original hotels like Ballys, Paris, and Planet Hollywood.
-With good tripod and little creativity at night, you try catch cars turning on the crossroads.
+With a good tripod and little creativity at night, you try to catch cars turning on the crossroads.
 Using long exposure, you can have light shafts created by car lights (red and white).
 Try a couple of times to get the expected effect.
 Use the ultra-wide lens when possible to cover more buildings in the frame.

-8. Encore and Wynn
+8. Las Vegas Photo Shoot Locations – Encore and Wynn

 Those two hotels, Encore and Wynn, in good light look like giant bars of gold in front of you ready to pick up.
 There’s so golden color that nothing else in the world doesn’t look more golden than those hotels.
 Your only task is to find the best spot and wait for the beautiful light.
 And we must say that our favorite time to take pictures of those two hotels is just before sunset when everything is very goldy 😉

-Las Vegas at night is so bright that it is visible from the very long distance.
+Las Vegas at night is so bright that it is visible from a very long distance.
 Among others, it is due to thousands of neons.
 So why do not photograph those neons at night?
 It’s a great idea to wander on the streets, look for the best neons, and take pictures.
 It would be a good idea to take a tripod with you, but even without a tripod with modern high ISO cameras, it is not a big challenge.

-Practical Photo Hints
+Practical Photo Hints to photograph Las Vegas

-If you are in Las Vegas and still have a spare day, maybe it’s good idea to visit Arizona Natural Hot Springs?
+If you are in Las Vegas and still have a spare day, maybe it’s a good idea to visit Arizona Natural Hot Springs?